 If you are having a laminectomy, you will have a general anaesthetic, which means you will be unconscious and won’t feel any pain.
-Your surgeon will make a cut over the back of your neck or your back near the problem spot.
+The surgeon will make a cut over the back of the neck or the back near the problem spot.
 A small amount of bone around the spinal cord might be removed to take the pressure off the nerves.

 Your doctor might also need to remove a disc if it is damaged.
 They might join two or more vertebrae together to strengthen the spine after a laminectomy.
 Sometimes a small plastic tube will be put in to drain excess fluid.
 The tube will be removed a few days after surgery.